Grey Owl: Transformation into Grey Owl (1925–1931)

-Gordon Dallyn, the editor of Canadian Forest and Outdoors was greatly interested in his writings and brought him to the attention of James Harkin, the Commissioner of National Parks.
+Gordon Dallyn, the editor of Canadian Forest and Outdoors, was greatly interested in Belaney's writings and brought him to the attention of James Harkin, the Commissioner of National Parks.
 In the spring, he received a visit from the Parks Branch publicity director, J.C.
 Campbell.
-The Parks Branch commissioned the first beaver film, The Beaver People, which featured the two beavers, as well as Anahareo and Belaney (identified as Grey Owl), and was shot in the summer of 1930.
+The Parks Branch then commissioned the first beaver film, The Beaver People, which was shot in the summer of 1930.
+It featured the two beavers, as well as Anahareo and Belaney, who was identified as Grey Owl.
 (Note: This film was not shot by W.J.
 Oliver, nor was it shot in 1928, as some sources state.)
 In correspondence with his London publisher Country Life, Belaney signed himself "Grey Owl" for the first time in November.

 In January, 1931, Belaney, in the persona of Grey Owl, gave a talk at the annual convention of the Canadian Forestry Association in Montreal, where the film was shown in public for the first time.
 "The event was a huge success.
 It set the pattern for numerous speeches Grey Owl was to give, dressed in his Indian regalia, with films of his tame beaver to illustrate his stories."

 The Parks Branch offered Grey Owl a position as "caretaker of park animals" at the Riding Mountain National Park in Manitoba.
 Years later James Harkin explained his reasons for the offer: "The providing of a position for Grey Owl was entirely to serve our purpose of securing publicity for the National Parks and for wild life conservation by using Grey Owl's beaver and Grey Owl's personality as a spear-head in that connection."